MettiFire/polimi_materials/README.md

 # Polimi Materials 📚

-This repository contains study notes, summaries, slides, and exam-related material from the **Bachelor’s Degree in Computer Engineering** at Politecnico di Milano.
+This repository contains study notes, summaries, slides, and exam-related material from the **Bachelor’s Degree in Computer Science and Engineering** at Politecnico di Milano.

 Most of the content comes from my third year, but you can also find useful material from first- and second-year courses.